wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

 *   3\.
 Airborne troops are not protected by this Article.

-### Section II Combatant and prisoner-of-war status
+### Section II---Combatant and prisoner-of-war status

 #### Article 43---Armed forces